earthly/website/blog/_posts/2022-10-04-build-real-time-comm-app.md

  - just an example
 ---

-In this tutorial, we’ll learn how to build a real-time communication application with The [Django Channels](https://channels.readthedocs.io/en/stable/) package and The [WebSocket Protocol](https://datatracker.ietf.org/doc/html/rfc6455).
+In this tutorial, we'll learn how to build a real-time communication application with The [Django Channels](https://channels.readthedocs.io/en/stable/) package and The [WebSocket Protocol](https://datatracker.ietf.org/doc/html/rfc6455).
 The application we will create will be a platform where users can join multiple pre-created groups and share ideas with members of the group.

 ## Objectives

 By the end of the tutorial, you should be able to:

 1. Write the client-side WebSocket code with the Websocket API